Hans Henrich Martin[1, 2]

 Person ID I134 Martin Genealogy

-Father Christian Martin, b.
-Abt 1669, Canton Bern, Switzerland Find all individuals with events at this locationd.
-Abt Jul 1748 (Age 79 years)
+Father Christian Andrew Martin, b.
+Abt 1669, Bern, Switzerland Find all individuals with events at this locationd.
+12 Jul 1748, Weaverland, Earl Township, Lancaster, Pennsylvania, British Colonial America Find all individuals with events at this location (Age 79 years)

 Family ID F48 Group Sheet | Family Chart